What to do for Your Most Productive Week EVER

 How is it that by the end of the week our kitchen desk is FULL of papers?

-And, if your email has also been neglected, open it up and sort it out.
+And, if your email has also been neglected, open it up and sort it out as well.

-Of the Sunday habits, this is my least favorite task on the list.
+Of what to do on Sunday, this is my least favorite task on the list.
 BUT, it feels so much better to wake up Monday morning to a home that doesn’t look like a hurricane hit it!

 BE WITH FAMILY OR FRIENDS